 Put It In Writing

-Even though that client seems like the nicest person in the world, you’re still representing a business.
+Your client may be the nicest person in the world, but you’re still running a business.
 You must make sure you’re covered in case that sweet attitude turns surly.

 The in-person ordering session is not the place for you to be Googling the difference between deep matte and lustre papers.

-Provide intelligent explanations and be the expert you are, and let your clients know that you are a trusted authority.
+Provide intelligent explanations and be the expert you are, and your clients will recognize you as a trusted authority.

 Take A Deep Breath